 - Canoeing, kayaking and fishing opportunities

-- Connects to Abbots Creek Trail, Buffalo Road Aquatic Park, Anderson Point Park, Milburnie Dam
+- Connects to Abbots Creek Trail, Buffalo Road Athletic Park, Anderson Point Park, Milburnie Dam

 - Jurisdictional connections to Wake Forest, Knightdale and Johnston County

 The last remaining section (Riverbend) of the Neuse River Greenway Trail is now open.